 What about some known disadvantages of Agile methodologies?

-Things are some drawbacks when it comes to Agile.
 Because of its perceived ubiquity, it’s principles are adopted everywhere and soon every single software company will demand it as standard experience for DevOps and technical project managers, creating a sort of tyranny of Agile.
 But software has been built for more than a hundred years and companies have constantly learnt to do it better.
 When a method of doing things is automatically considered “the best” and everybody should, to be hired, know it/ adhere to it, it can start to dominate sound reasoning and prevent organisations from hiring good people merely because they are lacking this knowledge or experience.
-Such hard skills can be acquired, but oftentimes it’s soft skills that can’t be taught or are hard to find.
+Such hard skills can be acquired by most people, but oftentimes it’s soft skills like empathy, perseverence and resilience that are difficult to teach or are hard to find.

-And Agile does come with its own limitations, some of which are:
+And Agile, as a method of work, does come with its own limitations, some of which are:

 Difficult to plan resources adequately, which may increase risk